Eurovision 2026 Betting Preview: Odds, Predictions, & Best Bets

 In addition to the favorites, there are a couple of underdogs worth keeping in mind for your Eurovision 2026 predictions and picks.
 These two selections include a ton of betting, so we suggest considering them for your best Eurovision bets at great odds:

-Another small country to keep tabs on is Malta.
+Another longshot that is flying under the radar to keep tabs on is Malta.
 Since entering the Eurovision Song Contest in 1971, Malta has never won the glass microphone.
 In my opinion, Aidan affords Malta one of their best chances in several years.

 Aidan is scheduled to perform “Bella” for his song at Eurovision 2026.
 It’s a strong ballad that is going to see huge scores from the jury vote.
 The jury will fall in love with this song and back it significantly.